wifisensing/PicoScenes-Manual/source/temp-round-trip.rst

 Two QCA9300 NICs scan both the spectrum and bandwidth w/ advanced measurement settings (Difficulty Level: Medium Plus)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The following script is based on the last scenario ::ref:`dual_nics_scan`, but adds a few more options to demonstrate the advanced measurement settings.
+The following script is based on the last scenario :ref:`dual_nics_scan`, but adds a few more options to demonstrate the advanced measurement settings.

 .. code-block:: bash